rahulthakur-ms/TTN-Mapper-Cubecell-GPS/README.md

       J. Set some random "End Device ID" and click Register End Device button.

 2. Add the payload formatter in your TTN application created in the Step 1 as follows:
--Go to Overview -> Payload formatter -> Uplink
+- Go to Overview -> Payload formatter -> Uplink
--Select "Formatter Type" as Custom Javascript formatter and paste the contenct of "PayLoadFormatter.txt" -Click Save Changes
+- Select "Formatter Type" as Custom Javascript formatter and paste the contenct of "PayLoadFormatter.txt"
+- Click Save Changes

 3. Add the webhook in your TTN application as follows:
--Go to Integration -> Webhooks -> Click Add Webhook -Select Webhook template "TTN Mapper"
+- Go to Integration -> Webhooks -> Click Add Webhook
+- Select Webhook template "TTN Mapper"
--Set "Webhook ID" and email address to create the webhook -The webhook will be active in a couple of miniutes
+- Set "Webhook ID" and email address to create the webhook
+- The webhook will be active in a couple of miniutes

-4. Upload sketch to Heltec module via Arduino IDE -Update devEui[], appEui[], and appKey[] in the sketch "CubeCellTTNMapper.ino" received from in Step 1.
+4. Upload sketch to Heltec module via Arduino IDE
+- Update devEui[], appEui[], and appKey[] in the sketch "CubeCellTTNMapper.ino" received from in Step 1.
--Select the correct REGION frequency and NETMODE as "OTAA" in the Arduino IDE 'Tool' dropdown menu.
+- Select the correct REGION frequency and NETMODE as "OTAA" in the Arduino IDE 'Tool' dropdown menu.
--Upload sketch to the Heltec GPS board.
+- Upload sketch to the Heltec GPS board.